Graduate Research School Professional Development Program GRS GenAI Guidelines

 Guideline 6: Assessment

-To ensure the integrity of HDR thesis assessment, additional forms of oral examination assessment may be introduced, to ensure that candidates are the true creators of their work.
+To ensure the integrity of the HDR thesis assessment process, all candidates undergo an oral examination to verify that they are the true creators of their work.

 Revision History